 Progress is reviewed regularly using the graduated response and student profiles are updated in collaboration with parents/carers to inform next steps.

 Experts from outside agencies may be asked to assess your child’s needs if, despite the support put into place in school, their progress is slow and they continue to have difficulties.
-These assessments are generally focused on giving the school and parents additional advice on the best way to support the child, through working as a partnership between implementing similar reasonable adjustments at home and in school, rather than on giving a ‘diagnosis’.
+These assessments are generally focused on giving the school and parents additional advice on the best way to support the child, through working as a partnership between home and school to implement similar reasonable adjustments.

 The SEND team will ask for your permission to seek additional advice from outside specialists such as health professionals, specialist teachers or an educational psychologist who would: